David Kerr (oncologist)

 Professor David James Kerr CBE (born 1956, Glasgow) is a British Cancer Researcher.
 His primary area of research is treatment and management of colorectal cancer.

-He served as Chief Research Advisor, at Sidra Medical and Research Center in Doha, Qatar.
-Kerr is no longer the Director of Qatar's Biomedical Research Institute; his role as a Member of the Supreme Council of Health in Qatar has been allocated to Lord Darzi.

-Kerr is Professor of Cancer Medicine and Former Fellow of Corpus Christi College, Oxford.
-He is also President-Elect for European Society for Medical Oncology (2009).
+He served as Chief Research Advisor at Sidra Medical and Research Center in Doha, Qatar.
+David James Kerr is Professor of Cancer Medicine and Former Fellow of Corpus Christi College, Oxford.
+He was also President-Elect for European Society for Medical Oncology (2009).

-Kerr’s clinical research into adjuvant therapy of early-stage colorectal cancer has contributed to saving thousands of lives over the past two decades.
+David James Kerr’s clinical research into adjuvant therapy of early-stage colorectal cancer has contributed to saving thousands of lives over the past two decades.

 Early life and education

 Kerr was born in 1956 in Glasgow.
 He attended Dunard Street Primary School, Maryhill, and Eastwood High Secondary School.
 Knowing from a relatively early age that he wanted to become a doctor having read A. J. Cronin's The Citadel as a child, he went on to study biochemistry and medicine at Glasgow University, and subsequently became an ontological clinical scientist following specialist and fellowship training within the Department of Medical Oncology at the University of Glasgow under Professor S. Kaye (1984–1992).